-When Do Ski Resorts in South America Open?
+When Do Ski Resorts in South America Open and Close?

 Will Ski Resorts in Chile and Argentina Open Due to Coronavirus (COVID-19)?

-- Will the South America ski resorts open due to the current Coronavirus pandemic?
+- Will the South America ski resorts open due to the ongoing Coronavirus pandemic?

 - If opened, will international tourist be able to travel and take advantage of the South American winter?